 Goji berry makes a popular juice, thought to possess super nutrients with vast medical and health potential.
 The benefits of gogi berries are numerous and available to the home gardener.
 What are goji berries and how do you grow them?
-United States Department of Agriculture zones 5 to 9 provide the best climates for growing gogi berry plants.
+USDA plant hardiness zones 5 to 9 provide the best climates for growing gogi berry plants.

 What are Gogi Berries?

 Gogi berries are in the nightshade family of plants, which include tomatoes and peppers.
-The berries grow on shrubs of three to five feet in height, with long arching stems.
+The berries grow on shrubs of 3 to 5 feet in height, with long arching stems.
 These berries spring from bright purple, funnel-shaped flowers.
 Orange globular berries then form in late season.

 The bush is native to Asia, but it is also found wild in Russia, China, Turkey and Japan.
 Berries are a brilliant orange-red and oval shaped.
 They are dried for medicinal purposes to a dark shriveled fruit.